gitony0101/X4DS/ISLR/Chap 6 Linear Model Selection and Regularization.md

 ## 2.5.
 Pre.
 Matrix Derivative Computations

-- Matrix Derivative is more than importantin many areasrelated to data science, such as $SVM$ and $RNN$.
+- Matrix Derivative is more than important in many areas related to data science, such as $SVM$ and $RNN$.

 - Therefore, some tricks of computation could aid a lot in computing $gradient$ and $Hessian$.